qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 Now we construct the circuits by composing the original circuit with a Pauli frame then adding a measurement at the end only to the measurement qubits.
-Metadata containing the classical measurement register and the applied Pauli, and the each of the circuits to tell the analysis class how to restore the original results.
+Metadata containing the classical measurement register and the applied Pauli is added to each of the circuits to tell the analysis class how to restore the original results.
 To make restoration easier, we store Paulis in the :class:`x symplectic form <qiskit.quantum_info.PauliTable>` in ``metadata["rm_sig"]``